Looking for the best rate and coverage for life insurance? Consider Sproutt.

 Frequently Asked Questions

 A term life policy allows you to purchase coverage at a guaranteed premium for a limited amount of time.
-This structure makes term life an affordable choice to protect your family if you have a financial commitment that won’t last forever, like a mortgage or the cost of raising kids.
-A 20-year term life insurance policy is the most popular life insurance policy purchased to protect loved ones if the unexpected happens.
-Get a quote here from top providers.
+This structure makes term life an affordable choice to protect your family if you have a financial commitment that won’t last forever.

-Whole life insurance, along with universal life insurance and some other variants, is designed to provide coverage for your entire life.
+Whole life insurance, along with universal life insurance and some other variants, is designed to provide coverage for your entire life along with investment and savings options.
 This differs from a term policy that offers guaranteed premiums for a limited time.
-Permanent life insurance has a savings or investment element that helps the policy to build cash value, making it an asset that can be borrowed against or even sold if you no longer need the policy.